MashaAseeva/MashaAseeva/README.md

 - Full-stack software development of a queryable COVID-19 database and web interface for molecular dynamics data, in partnership with the American Heart Association.
 This database includes calculations for millions of compounds (antibodies, small molecules) tested against the COVID-19 spike proteins.
 [Check it out!](https://covid19drugscreen.llnl.gov/)
 - Data visualization and exploration of gene expression data for cancer cell lines
 - Development of database for investigating genetic sequences of interest in order to characterize microbial threats.
--Development of a machine learning algorithm designed to create predictive pre-clinical treatment models for precision oncology.
+- Development of a machine learning algorithm designed to create predictive pre-clinical treatment models for precision oncology.

 Independent Research
 -  Open source software development of [pyRECONSTRUCT](https://github.com/MashaAseeva/pyrecon), a software add-on to the RECONSTRUCT software available at SynapseWeb.
 Work to alleviate duplicate contours on a Cartesian plane.
 This includes an interactive GUI via PyQt, with data stored in-memory on a SQL server.